-(i) SuperFriend shall provide a monthly learner activity report to the Customer’s Key Contact containing the following minimum information:
+(i) SuperFriend shall provide a weekly or monthly learner activity report to the Customer’s Key Contact via email for the duration of training period (indicated at time of booking).
+The report will contain the following minimum information:

-(iii) SuperFriend shall provide learner activity reports in Adobe PDF and Excel Workbook format (.xtml) format.
-Report customisation is not available for learner activity reports cannot be customised nor can the reporting frequency be increased.
+(iii) SuperFriend shall provide learner activity reports in CSV or Excel Workbook format (.csv or .xtml) format.
+Report customisation is not available for learner activity reports nor can the reporting frequency be increased.

 (iv) The following exclusions apply for learner activity reports:

-• SuperFriend shall not provide learner activity reports to partner-associated workplaces accessing the complimentary Workplace Mental Health Essentials for All Staff online course.
+• SuperFriend shall not provide learner activity reports to partner-associated workplaces accessing the complimentary Mental Health Essentials course.

 • SuperFriend shall not provide learner activity reports to customers who purchase courses through the e-commerce channel.